How To Build A Web App In 2022 – The Ultimate Guide To Making A Web App

 2. Web Apps Are Better Than Native Apps

-…So if you are searching for how to build a web app, you are on the right track!
+…So if you are searching for how to create web apps, you are on the right track!

 This was long predicted when Pew Research Center published an article named Future of Apps and Web.
 It was written by Janna Anderson and Lee Rainie on 23rd March 2012.